Tax guide

 • Does AIS mismatch always mean my return is wrong?
 Not always.
 AIS can contain duplicates or incorrect entries, but every mismatch should be reviewed and documented before filing.

-For ITR filing articles, the CA review should verify assessment year, filing section, ITR form, residential status, income heads, deductions, TDS/TCS credits, self-assessment tax, refund bank validation, e-verification, and whether any return is original, belated, revised, or updated.
+For 15 itr filing mistakes to avoid, Before submission, verify the assessment year, filing section, ITR form, residential status, income heads, deductions, TDS/TCS credits, self-assessment tax, refund-bank validation, e-verification route, and whether the return is original, belated, revised, or updated.